PabloSczn/parcel-delivery-system/README.md

 ### Edinburgh Napier University

-This program manages the allocation of parcels to couriers for deliveries.
+• This program manages the allocation of parcels to couriers for deliveries.
+• 3-layer project

 log.txt and csv are located in Presentation/bin